elastic/kibana/rfcs/text/0011_global_search.md

 - `coreStart.globalService` exposes an API to be able to search for objects.
 This API is available from both public and server sides.
   - When using the server `find` API, only results from providers registered from the server will be returned.
-  - When using the public `find` API, results from provider registered from either server and public sides will be returned.
+  - When using the public `find` API, results from provider registered from both server and public sides will be returned.
 - During a `find` call, the service will call all the registered result providers and collect their result observables.
   Every time a result provider emits some new results, the `globalSearch` service will:
   - Consolidate/enhance them